GoInterject/GoInterject.github.io/bApps/bFinancials/Test2Live.md

 #### Re-Deploy From Scratch
-These steps repeats the Initial Install and Initial Data Load covered in the Install menu.
+These steps repeat the Initial Install and Initial Data Load covered in the Install menu.

 > To Do
 >